derhuerst/svg-world-map/readme.md

 ## Contributing

+`npm test` is a regression test: It compares the generated output, to a `example/berlin.svg`, which has been manually checked by me.
+If you introduce a change that changes the output, *check it manually* and commit it as `example/berlin.svg`.

 If you **have a question**, **found a bug** or want to **propose a feature**, have a look at [the issues page](https://github.com/derhuerst/svg-world-map/issues).